 Those who teach that we are still under the Old Covenant law, including the Ten Commandments, really do not understand what Jesus Christ accomplished by His life, Cross and resurrection.
 They do not know that the Old Covenant law and New Covenant grace are opposites.
 Law is self-empowered living while grace is God-empowered living.
 The purpose and promise of the New Covenant is for God to live in you and through you.

-Living under law (any set of personal or religious rules) is essentially saying, "I am presenting myself to God as righteous on my own merits.
+Living under law (or any set of personal or religious rules) is essentially saying, "I am presenting myself to God as righteous on my own merits.
 This is self-righteousness, not real righteousness.
 Under the Old Covenant Law, to be declared righteous before God, you had to live perfectly your whole life; any violation meant you broke the entire Law (James 2:10).
 The Law showed people that they could not live up to God's righteous standards by their own efforts.
-The Law was intended to lead the Jews to the Savior, Jesus Christ.
+The Law was intended to lead the Jews to the Messiah, Jesus Christ.

 There should not even be discussions about the Law because it no longer exists and has not existed since the resurrection of Jesus Christ.
 The Law was replaced 2,000 years ago by New Covenant grace.
 The Gentiles never had any relationship to the Old Covenant Law whatsoever.
 In fact, after Christ came, the Law became the ministry of "death" and "condemnation" (2 Corinthians 3:6,7,9) because the Law was never able to make a person righteous (Romans 3:20); it only identified a person's shortcomings.
 The Gentiles back then, and all people today, have a conscience that functions in the same way that the Law did (Romans 2:14,15).